Saatwik-Mehta/serverlessV4-deploy-project/README.md

+# Serverless(v4) Deploy with GitHub Actions
+Successfully deployed the serverless-stack using `Github Actions` and `Serverless-framework` V4.

 <!--
 title: 'AWS Python Example'
 description: 'This template demonstrates how to deploy a Python function running on AWS Lambda using the Serverless Framework.'